MetanoKid/toy-game-architecture/README.md

 After completing the Evolved+ approach, I've added some extra features based on suggestions and things that I think are worth a try.
 These include:

 - Components' priority: they declare a priority, are sorted by it and will be updated in that order.
 - Components' variable update time: this way, we can update components only so many times a second (i.e. AI every 10 frames, Physics every 2 frames, ...).
+This allows three possibilities: don't tick anytime, tick every frame and tick with a fixed step.

 This list will grow as new features are added.